btcpayserver/blog/blog/_posts/btcpay-server-1-4-0.md

 * Supports new TLS version of the SMTP server
 * Fixes sending two emails for each invoice expiry, payment of confirmation/completion
-* Changes the UI terminology for invoices to Processing/Settled, instead of Paid/Confirmed/Complete

 The full list of these minor changes can be viewed in the [Changelog](https://github.com/btcpayserver/btcpayserver/releases)